thepoly/docs/Style Guide.md

 When writing a caption, create a full sentence.
 Write in all caps up to and including the first verb of the sentence; write in lowercase after the verb.
 Include punctuation, e.g., *EVERYONE KNOWS about that one Quad bench.*

 #### career fair
 The *NSBE/SHPE Career Fair* and the *CCPD Spring Career Fair* are annual events on the RPI campus.
 Refer to both events as above on the first reference.
 Use *career fair* (note capitalization) on subsequent references if there is no doubt as to which career fair you are referring to.
-Do not spell out [NSBE](#nsbe), [SHPE](#shpe), or [CCPD](#center-for-career-and-professional-development) when used in the titles of the fairs, but spell them out on the next independent reference of each.
+Do not spell out [NSBE](#nsbe), [SHPE](#shpe), or [CCPD](#center-for-career-and-professional-development) when used in the titles of the fairs.
+Spell out the organization's names on first reference as an entity.

 #### casualties
 Refers to both deaths and injuries.